- Booking terms and conditions

 Booking terms and conditions

-Please read the following terms and conditions carefully.
-When you purchase a ticket at loco2.com you are bound by these terms and conditions as well as the specific fare conditions associated with your train ticket(s).
+When you purchase a ticket from Loco2 you are bound by these terms and conditions as well as the specific fare conditions associated with your train ticket(s).

 Loco2 may vary these terms and conditions at any time.
 Each time you make a purchase you will be deemed to have accepted the terms and conditions, and any variations of applicable terms, as they appear at the time of booking.